victorcastro/docs/docs/voice/voice-ios-android-cloud-migration.md

 ---
 title: Sinch Voice and Video SDK Migration Guide
 excerpt: >-
-  Follow this migration guide to start using modern cloud-based Sinch mobile Voice and Video SDK.
+  Follow this migration guide to start using the latest Sinch mobile Voice and Video SDKs.
 hidden: true
 ---